Update to Sponsor Guidance March 2026

 Civil penalties and illegal working exposure

 Failures in right to work checks may expose sponsors to civil penalties where individuals are found to be working without permission.
-The extension of right to work expectations beyond direct employees increases the importance of robust checking processes across all engagement models.
+The clarification of right to work expectations for sponsored workers who are not direct employees increases the importance of robust checking processes across relevant engagement models.

 Non-compliance in this area may also be taken into account when assessing overall sponsor suitability.